Deepening Into Stillness 2017

 The retreat will be held at the Brahma Kumaris Centre for Spiritual Learning in Wilton, NSW, approximately 75 minutes’ drive from Sydney.
 Accommodation is in comfortable twin share rooms with en suites.
 Serene gardens and bushland surround the meditation centre.

-Step 1 - Download and complete the retreat Registration Form and email to Kate Duncan
+Step 1 - Download and complete the retreat Registration Form and email to Alan Bassal

 Step 2 - Make your payment